 So, the question of which setup is better is situational.

-What I'll do here is show you your options and help you setup a guitar rack system that isn't overly complex, is reasonably affordable and works in your situation.
+I'll show you your options and help you set up a guitar rack system that isn't overly complex, is reasonably affordable, and works in your situation.

 Guitar Rack System Signal Processing Options